Paraloid™ B-72 and its uses in Fossil Preparation

 Pure ethanol solutions can cause a slight milky film on the outside of the specimen.
 Ethanol can be used to consolidate, the outer layer removed with solvent, with an acetone solution applied for a more pleasing finish and seal.

-- Slower drying time (not good as an adhesive)
+Slower drying time (not as good for adhesives)

-- Lower volatility (reverse migration less likely in consolidation but drying times become excessive)
+Lower volatility (reverse migration less likely in consolidation but drying times are long)

-- Can be mixed with acetone to increase working time of acetone, reduce stringiness and make it more appropriate for working in hot conditions.
+Can be mixed with acetone to increase working time, reduce stringiness and make it more appropriate for working in hot conditions.

 Toluene is less commonly used as a solvent, although it does have its application in some consolidation settings.
 It is perhaps too slow drying for most situations in fossil preparation, and for us, we consider the toxicity not worth it.
 It is a colourless substance derived from hydrocarbons, used in some types of paint thinners and permanent markers (the smell is quite distinctive).